 According to the US Environmental Protection Agency, our indoor air can be 2-5x more polluted than the outdoor air we breathe!
 Dust mites, allergens and a multitude of toxic chemicals pollute our home air.
 With respiratory ailments like asthma on the rise, it’s important that we do what we can to eliminate these respiratory invaders from our homes.
 Changing air filters regularly and keeping windows open for cross-ventilation lets our house breathe.
-Adding indoor plants such as Peace Lilies, Weeping Figs, Rubber Plants, Chinese Evergreen, Bamboo Palm and English Ivy naturally detoxify air in the home.
+Adding indoor plants such as Peace Lilies, Weeping Figs, Rubber Plants, Chinese Evergreen, Bamboo Palm and English Ivy naturally detoxifies the air in your home.
 Studies run by NASA have proven that house plants can reduce up to 85% of indoor air pollutants.
 A good rule of thumb is 7-10 plants per 900 square feet.
 Just be sure to keep plants out of reach of small children and pets.

 “Air fresheners” and products with synthetic fragrances such as perfumes, candles and dryer sheets are highly toxic and were shown to have the largest number of chemicals at some of the highest concentrations.
-Airborne contaminants like dust, mold and odors can be reduced by burning beeswax candles with natural wicks.
+Airborne contaminants like dust, mold and odors can be reduced by burning beeswax candles with natural cotton wicks.
 Beeswax candles are a renewable resource and contain none of the harmful chemicals often found in paraffin candles – plus they burn cleaner, significantly longer, and have the highest melting point of any other candle wax.
-I especially like the natural honey aroma.
+I especially enjoy the natural honey aroma and golden glow they provide.
 Scientific studies confirm reports from alternative health practitioners and entomologists that beeswax candles emit negative ions, which in turn cleanse the air.
 A rainstorm is an example of a negative ionic event – have you ever noticed how the air smells so fresh and clean after a rainfall?
 Negative ions may also provide relief from sinusitis, migraine headaches and allergies, while reducing the severity of asthma attacks, enhancing the immune system, and increasing alertness, productivity and concentration.

 Detoxifying your home isn’t just about clearing out physical toxins.
 Toxic energies can also pollute your space and bring you down.
 The Native American tradition of sage smudging helps to clear stagnant, negative “vibes” and promote peace and clarity.
 You can buy a bundle of dried white sage from your local health food store, metaphysical bookshop, farmer’s market or even dry your own.
 Simply light the end of it, blow on the embers to create smoke, and walk around the perimeter of the house giving special attention to windows, corners and behind doors.
 Sweet Palo Santo wood, otherwise known as Holy Wood and Peruvian sage, has been used since ancient times as an incense for purifying and clearing or warding off of hucha (Quecha for heavy energy) or spirits.
 It has many healing benefits.
 To use, light it as an incense (never leave unattended) and it will extinguish after a few moments, adding a wonderful sweet scent to the air.
 It can also be used unlit as a sachet in closets and drawers.
 I keep a bowl of Palo Santo sticks in our living room.
 It’s also a good idea to examine the relationships in your life and clear out any negative habits or thought patterns.
-Read more here.
+Read more about detoxifying your life of negativity here.

 The bottoms of our shoes carry dirt, dust, bacteria, viruses, fertilizer residue, chemicals, pesticides and other toxins that simply don’t belong inside a home – especially a home with pets and crawling babies!
 Some cultures remove their shoes as a form of respect for the home.
 According to reflexology experts, feet do not have the chance to breathe, stretch and feel when confined in shoes.
 Going barefoot allows your pressure points to be stimulated.